santiago28b/startup/public/README.md

 For this deliverable I added backend endpoints that asks riddle everytime you load the about page

-- [x] - done -  Node.js/Express HTTP service - done!
+- [x] - done -  Node.js/Express HTTP service
- - [x] - done - Static middleware for frontend - done!
+ - [x] - done - Static middleware for frontend
-- [x] - done -  Calls to third party endpoints - I didn't have time to implement this. 😔
+- [x] - done -  Calls to third party endpoints
- - [x] - done - Backend service endpoints - Placeholders for login that stores the current user on the server.
-Endpoints for voting.
+ - [x] - done - Backend service endpoints
 - [x] - done -  Frontend calls service endpoints - I did this using the fetch function.